 Flashing Red Light

-A flashing red light function mirrors a standard stop sign.
-Vehicles must come to a complete standstill, evaluate the intersection from both sides, and advance only when the path is entirely clear.
-These are typically active at railway level crossings or quiet intersections during late-night hours.
+A flashing red light is treated like a stop sign.
+You must come to a full stop, look both ways, and move ahead only when the path is clear.
+You will see flashing red lights at railway crossings and at quiet junctions late at night.

 Flashing Yellow Light